bengrunfeld/study-notes/cheesemaking/cheesemaking_affinage.md

 The scientific name of the mold inhibitor is `natamycin` (brand name Natamax, aka pimaricin).
 It is an anti fungal (or antimycotic) that is non-harmful to humans (only harmful to yeasts and molds) and is authorized for use in organic certified products.

 #### When to wax, Coat, or Seal

+`Timing` is the most important issue with coating cheeses.

+If the cheese was not first properly pressed or air-dried, it will weep whey after being sealed, create loose pockets and possibly rot.

+The cheese is ready to seal when the surface of the cheese is sufficiently dry, usually after a week to 10 days of aging at 50F - 55F (10C - 13C) at 85% RH.
+Larger wheels will take a bit longer to dry properly than small wheels.

+Many recipes call for air-drying at room temp, which G doesn't recommend, as bad bacteria can grow at those temps.

+During the drying period, be vigilant about mold growth on the surface.

+At the first signs of mold, take a cloth moistened in a light brine (solution of 1 tablespoon salt and 1 tablespoon vinegar [optional] to 1 cup of water) and gently rub the surface of the cheese.
+Be sure not to leave the surface of the cheese wet.

+#### How to wax and coat

+In general, the hotter the wax, the colder the cheese should be.
+If the wax is low temp, a cold cheese will thicken the wax very quickly.
+If the wax is high temp, a chilled cheese will help prevent the hot wax from bringing fat out of the cheese.

+A blue cheese should use a medium heat wax (p.
+87)

+The cheese must also be prepared for waxing.
+The surface should look firm and smooth and be free from mold.
+If mold is present, even a faint white bloom, follow the procedure above.

+For cooler wax temps, allow the cheese to come to room temp before waxing.

+If it is a hot day and the room temp is above 70F (21C), wait until the room cools.

+For hotter wax applications, clean the cheese as above, then chill thoroughly to refrigeration temps.

+If you are clear coating before waxing, the cheese can go back to agin g for another week or two before applying the hard wax.

+Waxing can be done over a large temp range, from low 120F (49C) to the more dangerous high temp of 220F (104C).
+The high temp method can scald the skin easily and is a fire risk, but it will kill mold spores on the surface of the cheese.

+You can use a double boiler to melt wax or a recyclable aluminum foil tray and set on a very low direct heat.

+The best is a slow cooker, or crock-pot.
+This eliminates open flames, hot birders or the possibility of water splashing in.

+Once you are done, you can turn the unit off and let the wax harden inside.

+#### Steps for waxing a cheese

+1. Prepare the cheese as mentioned above
+2. Dip half of the cheese into the hot wax
+3. Hold wheel above wax, and juggle gently to remove excess wax
+4. Place wheel above wax, unwaxed side down, on a mat or board
+5. When wax is dry, dip second side as before.
+Make sure that the 2 coats touch evenly around the cheese
+6. Allow to dry
+7. Repeat steps 2 through 6 - make sure the 1st wax seam is at 90 deg to the second.
+8. If you have any pinholes, drop wax onto them to seal them up

+Use a wax thermometer to check wax temp.

+A curved drying rack can be very helpful for success in waxing.

+Some people prefer to brush the wax on, as it is simpler, but this leaves brush-strokes in the wax.
+Use a natural brush, not a synthetic.
+Also there are contraptions to whole dip the cheese in wax.

+#### Precautions to take with waxing

+1. Be sure to work in a well-ventilated area.
+Wax fumes are not healthy and can ignite
+2. Wear protective clothing that will not stick to you if hot wax spills on it.
+3. Wear goggles when working with temps over 120F (t49C)
+4. Wear gloves

+#### Bandaged rinds

+Bandaging, an old technique, is seeing a resurgence in recent years.

+The resulting cheese is called `clothbound` or `bandaged`.

+You can bandage any semi hard to hard cheese, but typically cheeses aging less than 6 months won't need the extra protection of a bandage wrap.
+Extra-hard (grana) cheeses are never bandaged, but you have a different goal: the driest of textures.

+The bandage and lard (or butter) wrap is embedded in the cheese's surface during an extra step of pressing.
+During aging the wrapping is gently brushed to limit mold growth but is never scrubbed or washed with brine.
+During very long aging, bandage wrapped cheeses are very susceptible to cheese-mite damage.

+Usually, the bandage wrapping is removed prior to cutting, unless it is desired for aesthetic reasons.

+More on bandaging on `p.
+89`.

+#### Brushed rinds

+One of the simplest ways to create a beautiful natural rind is to brush the rind periodically during aging.
+As with a bandaged rind, brushing does not eliminate the molds but instead limits their growth and "damage" to the rind.

+In the beginning, use a very soft brush to prevent damaging the still soft cheese.
+It is a good idea to have a minimum of two textures of brushes, one soft and one medium, to maintain brushed rinds.

+There are no hard and fast guidelines for when to brush a cheese.
+G tries to brush them before it is obvious they need it.
+If the first brush swipes release a cloud of mold spores into the air, you probably waited too long.

+When brushing, take your clean, sanitized, bone-dry brush and gently which it across the surface of the cheese.
+Doing this over a sink or moist surface can help trap much of the mold spores and stop them being airborne.

+Continue to brush until the rind looks smooth.
+Never use a scrubbing or circular motion, but rather brush the mold off the cheese.

+The goal is to prevent the molds from growing so rampantly that they form a thick rind and attract cheese mites.

+Once done, the brush should be thoroughly washed, sanitized, and placed in a clean area to dry.
+You should have 2 pairs, just in case one is still drying.
+Never use these brushes on anything besides cheese.